MicrosoftDocs/dynamics-365-customer-engagement/ce/sales-enterprise/define-general-properties-scheduling-forecast.md

 # Define general properties and scheduling

-Using the general properties and scheduling, you can define a forecast model by specifying a hierarchy and timeframe.
+Using the general properties and scheduling options of the forecast configuration page, you can define a forecast model by specifying a hierarchy and timeframe.

 **To enter configuration and scheduling information**